Cookies disclaimer

 It was built in 1955 as a gift from the Soviet Union to Poland - it was Josef Stalin's idea to build the Palace of Culture and Science.

-In the Palace of Culture and Science, there are about three thousand rooms!
-Theatres, museums, cinema, fancy restaurants and the main Warsaw Tourist Office.
+The building is massive - in the Palace of Culture and Science, there are about three thousand rooms and even a swimming pool!
+Theatres, museums, cinema, fancy restaurants and the main Warsaw Tourist Office - you name it.

 The most interesting museums are: